Program Overview

 I had my service line replaced, how do I update the inventory?

 Any information used to update the inventory must be verified by a licensed plumbing contractor.
-If you have information for the contractor who performed the work and an image of the newly installed material, you may report it by emailing the Utilities Department at NormanLSLI@normanok.gov.
+If you have information from the contractor who performed the work and an image of the newly installed material, you may report it by emailing the Utilities Department at NormanLSLI@normanok.gov.
 Staff will review your information and update the inventory when appropriate.

 Are schools and daycares being tested?